Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 - Prepare the vegetables for the salad while the chicken bakes and set aside.

-- Then prepare the dressing: in a measuring cup, add the olive oil, soy sauce, mustard lemon juice an brown sugar.
+- Then prepare the dressing: In a measuring cup, add the olive oil, soy sauce, mustard lemon juice an brown sugar.
 Whisk with a fork and taste it, then adjust the flavors as needed (I added a little more mustard and brown sugar).
-If you’re NOT using mason jars, transfer the dressing to a small meal prep container or small individual dressing containers for storage.
+If you're NOT using Mason jars, transfer the dressing to a small meal prep container or small individual dressing containers for storage.

 - When the chicken is done, allow it to cool for 10-15 minutes.
 Then shred it with two forks OR chop it into small bite size pieces.
-Totally up to you!